gaehlerm/SoftwareEngineering/README.md

 ### Brittle tests

 Tests that are over specified are called brittle.
 They break when changing the code in seemingly unrelated places.
-One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
+One example is testing a json file for formatting, even though the contents of the json file [chapter data files] does not depend on the formatting.
 The formatting does not matter.
 It does not change any of the values in the file.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Something the result does not depend on.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interested in.
 Never use any string operations when reading a json file.
 This is the very definition of brittle code!

-Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
+Another example of brittle tests are tests for methods that should be private, but are made public in order to test them.
 This prevents you from refactoring this function as it is now part of the public interface.
 Changing it will break the tests, even if the real public interface is not changed.
 This is why private methods should not be made public in order to test them.
 If you really feel the urge to test a private method, you should refactor it into a separate class.

 ### Random numbers

 If you ever use random numbers in your code, you might get stuck with your tests.
 You think.
 Because how can you test something that’s random?
 Well, you can.
 Your random numbers are usually not really random.
 Your computer fakes them.
 It uses an algorithm to create numbers that look random, but it's still creating numbers in a deterministic order.
-Always use exactly the same random number algorithm and seed to get reproducible results for every test case.
+Always use exactly the same random number algorithm and seed (starting value) to get reproducible results for every test case.
 Only use real random numbers once you ship your software.

 ## The Beyonce rule

 A common question is "what to test?".
 A very simple answer is: everything.
 This is certainly a correct answer, though you cannot always test everything equally extensively.
 Instead, at google they came up with the Beyonce rule.
 [Software Engineering at google] She sings in her song "If you like it then you should have put a ~~ring~~ *test* on it."
+Apparently this holds for most of your code.
+You do like your code, don't you?

 ## Not Automatable Tests

 As software engineers, we want to automate everything, tests included.
 However, this is not always possible.
 There are still things that we can barely automate.
 One example are image processing algorithms.
 How much can you compress an image such that it still looks good?
 This is very hard to tell with an automated test and is better judged by humans.
 Also if you run some complex simulation, like the aerodynamics of an airplane, you cannot write a test to check that your simulation yields the correct result.
 Simply because you don't know the correct result.
 You can only judge from your experience that the result makes sense.
 There are still things that are better tested by humans than computers.

 # 12. Types of tests

+// should this go before the previous chapter?
+I frequently mention unit tests there...

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
 There are some tests that are a mixture of two different types.
 But in general, the following 3 categories are sufficient.
 1. Unit tests test the behavior of individual functions, classes and modules.